CodeWithEmil/CodeWithEmil/README.md

 <br>

 ## 🥑 About Me
-  👩‍💻 I'm currently working on building useful apps with wonderful UI.
+&emsp;👩‍💻 I'm currently working on building useful apps with wonderful UI.

-  🧠 I'm currently learning about HandsOnTable data grid.
+&emsp;🧠 I'm currently learning about HandsOnTable data grid.

-💬 Ask me about the MERN stack!
+&emsp;💬 Ask me about the MERN stack!

-📫 Let's connect and build an amazing community!
+&emsp;📫 Let's connect and build an amazing community!

-⚡️ Fun fact: the curls came back as soon as I started growing my hair out
+&emsp;⚡️ Fun fact: the curls came back as soon as I started growing my hair out

 <br>